Do you need a lock picking vise?

 By simply removing the task of holding the lock, you can focus more on the process of lock picking and the feedback you are receiving!

 4. More Feedback

 This one is kind of up for debate.
-Some say they don’t feel feedback from their vise, while others say they do.
-However, every lock picker is different — from the way they use their tools to the things they focus on while picking.
-Not to mention people use different vises.
+Some say they don't feel feedback from their vise, while others say they do.
+However, every lock picker is different, from how they use their tools to the things they focus on while picking.
+Not to mention different people use different vises.